JasonHyun/MiFoodTech/design/design-journey.md

 8. What are your three favorite competitors or similar organizations' sites?
 Why?

     TODO
+9. How often would you like to meet or receive updates?
+TODO

+9a.
+If yes would you prefer email, zoom, or other?
+TODO

+10. Are you going to provide content (images, etc.)for your site?
+TODO

+11. Do you have any potential user interviewees you would like us to reach out to?
+TODO

 TODO: Revise this questionnaire.
 Add/remove questions. etc.